 Some of our favorite Asian food in Asheville includes sushi, and there is certainly no shortage of sushi restaurants across the city.

 It’s hard to pick just one sushi restaurant to showcase, but Green Tea is a local favorite.
 We also frequent Zen Sushi and Mr. Sushi.
 If you head to Hendersonville, Umi is another must.

 Green Tea sits between Downtown and West Asheville, is a family-friendly restaurant, and has a lovely outdoor patio.

-With an extensive sushi roll and appetizers menu, Green Tea features dumplings, popcorn shrimp, tofu, crab cakes, and garlic shrimp.
+With an extensive sushi roll and appetizer menu, Green Tea features dumplings, popcorn shrimp, tofu, crab cakes, and garlic shrimp.

 Of course, Green Tea also dishes out noodles, teriyaki, Bento boxes, and fried rice.
 Don’t forget to order dessert as well as a delicious Japanese-inspired cocktail.

 Green Tea Japanese Restaurant | 2 Regent Park Blvd, Asheville, NC 28806

 Tired of generic Asheville travel itineraries?
 Experience Asheville like a local with our free Asheville Favorites checklist, including restaurants, breweries, and hiking.
 Plus, get local updates – including events and hidden gems – straight to your inbox.
 Sign up here.